What to Do in the Wait

-Identify - what is causing you fear or anxiety in this season of waiting?
+Identify - what is causing you anxiety in this season of waiting?
 Write out the worst case scenarios and what-ifs that are stealing your peace, and give it to God!
 Pray over the list and ask God to calm your heart and dissolve your fears, opening your eyes to appreciate your present while being hopeful for your future, knowing that His love is the ultimate prize.

 Trust - “Trust in the Lord with all your heart and lean not on your own understanding.” - Proverbs 3:5.
 Can you imagine if God left us on an island to control everything or figure it out for ourselves?
 I can just imagine the chaos and destruction to follow.
 Know that in this season of waiting and uncertainty, God can grow your dependence on Him and teach you greater trust, so that you realize His plans are good and his timing is perfect.

 Whatever season of waiting you’re in now, rest in the assurance that the Lord knows your heart and understands your hurt.
 His plans and ways and higher (and better) than ours, and He will use these times to deepen our faith and strengthen our heart for the long run.